The world has changed and so have your customers:

 Customer feedback

 Where else can you find info?
-There’s no substitute for customer interviews, but you probably are already gathering a wealth of customer feedback without realizing.
+There’s no substitute for customer interviews, but you probably are already have a wealth of customer feedback without realizing it.

 Here are some of the ways you can mine your existing data: